jkguiang/rapido/readme.md

 ## RAPIDO Tools
 1. Arbol: TTree wrapper that reduces the hassle of setting up and using TTrees
+    - Histflow: An extension of the Cutflow object that handles histogramming at any given step of the cutflow
 2. Cutflow: Binary search tree with lambda nodes and other bells and whistles
 3. Looper: Basic looper for a TChain of TFiles that uses any selector